-Grid computing has become a new paradigm to deal with hard-to-solve problems, by cooperatively using a large set of computational resources distributed around the globe.
-Grid infrastructures provide great computing power, which is far larger than the available in single research institutions and universities, making possible to face more complex problems, increasing the accuracy of the solutions, and solving them in reasonable times.
+Grid computing has become a new paradigm for efficiently dealing with hard-to-solve problems, by cooperatively using a large set of computational resources distributed around the globe.
+Grid infrastructures provide a great computing power, far larger than the one available on single research institutions and universities, making possible to face more complex problems, increasing the accuracy of the solutions, and solving them in reasonable times.
 In our research context, the regional grid infrastructure has been developed by the Grid Initiative for e-Science virtual communities in Europe and Latin America (GISELA) project [5], which groups a large number of institutions from 19 countries on Latin America and Europe.

-A specific area of application of the new grid computing infrastructures is scientific computing, a field where compute-intensive problems are very common.
+A specific area of application of the new grid computing infrastructures is scientific computing, a field where problems demanding large computing times are very common.
 In this line of work, this article presents the application of parallel computing techniques to solve two scientific computing applications over the GISELA European-Latin American grid computing platform.
-Both scientific computing applications described in this work -the semi-automatic processing of historical climate images and a software package for fluid dynamics-have a great relevance for meteorological forecast, disaster control, and natural resources management.
+Both scientific computing applications described in this work-the semi-automatic processing of historical climate images and a software package for fluid dynamics-have a great relevance for meteorological forecast, disaster control, and natural resources management in our country.
 Both applications usually require large computing times when applied to model realistic scenarios.
 Thus, parallel computing techniques are needed in order to reduce the computing times, allowing to obtain accurate solution in reasonable times.

-The main contribution of this article is to explain how this two scientific computing applications have been adapted to execute in a grid computing environment, and also to describe how to develop their distributed implementations over the European-Latin American grid infrastructure built by the GISELA project.
+The main contribution of this article is to explain how this two scientific computing applications have been adapted to execute in a grid computing environment, and also to describe how to develop their parallel implementations over the European-Latin American grid infrastructure built by the GISELA project.
 A preliminary experimental analysis is also reported, and the estimated efficiency gains when using the grid infrastructure are presented.